microsoft/pbiworkshops/Day After Dashboard in a Day/DataModeling.md

     ![Display folder](./Media/DisplayFolder.png)

-1. Within our **Fields** pane, our measures are now displayed within a folder - this will help with managing like items and also for users who connect to our model ensure a seamless experience in which to locate our measures.
+1. Now our measures are in a folder in the **Fields** pane.
+This can help us organize our items and promote discovery when other users connect to our model.

     ![Measures folder](./Media/MeasuresFolder.png)

 ## Synonyms

-1. Let's return to the **Report** view once again.
+1. Go back to the **Report** view.

     ![Report view](./Media/ReportView.png)

-1. We'll double click on the report page to add the **Q&A** visual and type in the question: **"salary by customer name"**.
-Unfrotunately the result wasn't quite what we were expecting, so let's select the **Add synonyms now** to include more business terminology in our dataset.
+1. Double-click on the report page and add the **Q&A** visual.
+Type **"salary by customer name"** as the question.
+The result is not what we want, so click on **Add synonyms now** to use more business terms in our dataset.

     ![Add synonyms](./Media/AddSynonyms.png)

-1. Within the **Field synonyms** window, we'll navigate to the **Customers** table and add the following synonyms to the fields in the table below, by pressing the **"Add+"** button and typing in our text.
-Once complete select the **X** in the top right corner to close out of the window.
+1. In the **Field synonyms** window, find the **Customers** table and add these synonyms to the fields below.
+Use the **"Add+"** button and enter the text.
+To close window select the **X** in the top right corner.

     | Table | Field | Synonym |
     | :--- | :--- | :--- |